Navigation

 I have travelled West of our desire.

-Meanwhile, I’m forgetting my mother tongue
+Meanwhile I’m forgetting my mother tongue,

-Today I’m quitting my no-contract job
+and today I’m quitting my no-contract job

 for another corner of thicker skin,